homerjed/zCVAE/README.md

 # zCVAE

-This is a Conditional Variational AutoEncoder for generating samples of cosmological structure.
+This is a Conditional Variational AutoEncoder (CVAE) for generating samples of cosmological structure.

 The model can interpolate a sample continuously through the minimum and maximum redshifts it is exposed to in training.

 <p align="center">
   <img src="https://github.com/homerjed/zCVAE/blob/main/imgs/z_anim.gif" />